The word milonga has three meanings:

 4. Do I have to dance with everyone who asks me?
 Or, do I have to make sure to ask everyone to dance?

-Anyone can politely refuse a dance for any reason; you’re tired, or want to chat with others, or watch the other dancers in action.
+Anyone can politely refuse a dance for any reason; you’re tired, or want to chat with others, or watch the other dancers.

 And you do not need to explain yourself to anyone.
 You should only dance when or if you really want to.